 Located in Canada, the cross country skiing in Alberta offers over thirty cross country ski routes from which to choose.
-The best Alberta cross country skiing based on popularity are considered to be Canmore Nordic Center, Skoki Trails, Haig Glacier, Heart Creek / Skogan Pass Loop, and Birchwood Trails.
+The best Alberta cross country skiing based on popularity are considered to be Canmore Nordic Center, Heart Creek / Skogan Pass Loop, Skoki Trails, Birchwood Trails, and Crimson Lake Provincial Park.
 For a detailed Nordic ski trail description and printable trailhead map, just select a Alberta cross country skiing trail below.

 Just east of Lake Louise, the Skoki Trail starts from the Fish Creek parking lot near Ski Lake Louise and climbs 15 km up to the Skoki Lodge.
 At the 4 km mark is the Ski Areas Temple Lodge and at the 9.5 km point is the Halfway Hut.